incountry/sdk-nodejs/README.md

 ### Writing data to Storage

-Use `write` method in order to create/replace (by `recordKey`) a record.
+Use the `write` method to create/replace a record (by `recordKey`).

 #### List of available record fields
-v3.0.0 release introduced a series of new fields available for storage.
-Below is an exhaustive list of fields available for storage in InCountry along with their types and  storage methods - each field is either encrypted, hashed or stored as is:
+v3.0.0 release introduced a series of new fields available for data storage.
+Below you can find the full list of all the fields available for storage in InCountry Platform along with their types and storage methods.
+Each field is either encrypted, hashed or stored as follows:

 ##### String fields, hashed: